mindsharelabs/subscribr/readme.txt

 == Description ==

 Allows WordPress users to subscribe to email notifications for new posts, pages, and custom types, filterable by taxonomies.
 The plugin supports tons of actions and filters too!
-Documentation will be coming soon.
+More documentation will be coming soon.

 = Features =

 * send mail as plain text or HTML (by user preference)
+* integrated email template editor
+* option to use PHP template instead of integrated template editor
+* import and export all plugin settings

 = Upcoming Features =